gbraad-dotfiles/upstream/README.md

     connects to remote WebDAV endspoints for file sharing
   - `tailscale`
     aliases and commands for use with my tailnet
+  - `secrets`
+    simple encrypt and decrypt for tokens and TOTP
   - ...